Liberal Democrats (UK): European Parliament elections

-Scottish Parliament
+Scottish Parliament elections

 The inaugural Scottish Parliament election was held in 1999 and resulted in the Scottish Liberal Democrats winning a total of 17 seats.
 The Scottish Liberal Democrats subsequently formed a coalition government with Scottish Labour.
 Scottish Liberal Democrat leader Jim Wallace became deputy first minister of the new Scottish Executive, a position he held until his resignation as party leader in 2005.
 Wallace served briefly as acting first minister following the death in office of Donald Dewar in 2000 and the resignation of Henry McLeish in 2001.

 The Scottish Liberal Democrats again won 17 seats in the 2003 Scottish Parliament election and again formed a coalition government with Scottish Labour.
 Nicol Stephen was elected party leader in 2005.
 Stephen served as deputy first minister for two years.
 The Scottish Liberal Democrats exited government in 2007 despite losing only one seat in the 2007 Scottish Parliament election.
 The Scottish National Party emerged from the election as the largest party and formed a minority administration.
 Nicol Stephen resigned as party leader the following year.

 Tavish Scott was elected party leader in 2008.
 Scott resigned following what he described as "disastrous" results in the 2011 Scottish Parliament election, in which the Scottish Liberal Democrats were reduced to five seats.
 Scott claimed that the party had been "damaged" in Scotland by its decision to form a coalition government with the Conservative Party in 2010.
 He further blamed the coalition government's austerity programme.
 Willie Rennie, who became party leader in 2011, also blamed the unpopularity of the Conservative–Liberal Democrat coalition.

 The Scottish Liberal Democrats contested two Scottish Parliament elections under the leadership of Willie Rennie.
 The party again returned a total of five seats in the 2016 Scottish Parliament election.
 The Scottish Liberal Democrats recorded its worst ever result in a Scottish Parliament election by returning its lowest ever tally of four seats and achieving its lowest ever share of the vote in the 2021 Scottish Parliament election.
 Willie Rennie resigned as leader and was succeeded by Alex Cole-Hamilton in 2021.